DApp Design Patterns

 We want to make executing the universal smart contract as seamless as possible!

-1. An offchain worker listens for events from our source chain smart contract which should initiate cross chain data transfers.
+1. An off-chain worker listens for events from the source chain smart contract

 Best Practices